 Fulfilling A Passion For Travel After Cancer

-I love travelling.
-Well, not so much the actual travelling to places, but I love being on holiday!
+I love traveling.
+Well, not so much the actual traveling to places, but I love being on holiday!
 I’ve been to a few different places now, and I feel very lucky that I have been able to do this despite a cancer diagnosis and major surgery.